DeGroote School of Business

 We are undertaking the most ambitious plans for the DeGroote School of Business since its naming 28 years ago.
 These are exciting times for the School and our students.
 We are united in recognizing a transformation must occur and are ready to shake things up and disrupt the status quo.

 To do this, we need to make drastic changes in the way we deliver business education.
 We need to equip our students with the skills necessary to thrive in a continually changing market.
 By embracing change and teaching future-ready skills, we are developing leaders who can think ahead and effectively manage the constant change around us.
-We are designing for a better tomorrow, and in doing so, creating a brighter world.
+We are designing for a better tomorrow and, in doing so, creating a brighter world.

 Disruption DeGroote School of Business-Style